sylvanld/git-improved/README.md

 - Increment version in all files it is referenced (configure in setup.cfg)
 - Replace [unreleased] section of changelog with new version.
 - Create a file in `docs/releases` to document this release.

+## :fire: RoadMap

+- Improve save command by adding an interactive mode to select staged files
+- Define a message syntax that indicates that a commit don't go in changelog (e.g prefix with ;)
+- Add an empty github action that run on unrelease. (can be used to remove packages from registries when tag is deleted)
+- Add a `--no-changelog` option to `done` command that indicates to not update changelog on merge.
+- Require user to be logged into git using a token.
+- Then retrieve author information from github to put in changelog
+- Study interesting uses cases of a rollback command that cancel changes introduced by a commit